rayytsn9/market-dynamics/README.md

 - Interpretability
 - Downstream usefulness for trading decisions

-The methodology demonstrating the strongest empirical performance will become the feature engineering pipeline for VOLTES.
+The methodology demonstrating the strongest empirical performance will become the feature engineering pipeline for market-dynamics.

 ---